SFDO-Community-Sprints/npc-best-practices/docs/Industry Common Components/Data Processing Engine.md

 * To use an updated definition, you need to clone and activate it in the same way you did at implementation.
 * The DPE definitions, particularly the ones for Fundraising, have had regular updates to them released.
-* Before a new Salesforce release is pushed to production, if the release notes indicate a DPE definition that you’re using has been updated, you may need to review your DPE definitions and test them in a sandbox
+* Before a new Salesforce release is pushed to production, if the release notes indicate a DPE definition that you’re using has been updated, you may need to review your DPE definitions and test them in a sandbox.

 After a Salesforce release, you may need to review and test DPE definitions in a sandbox before activating in production.
 Check the release notes to see if a DPE definition that you’re using has been updated.

 Generally, any time you create a new DPE definition, you will need to update the flow action referenced in your schedule triggered flows to make sure they are referencing the most current version of your DPE.

-For the three fundraising DPE's, Salesforce has provided a flow template and flow action that will automatically reference the most current version of those three DPE definitions.
+For the three fundraising DPE definitions, Salesforce has provided a flow template and flow action that will automatically reference the most current version of those three DPE definitions.
 You can find more detail about the template [here](https://help.salesforce.com/s/articleView?id=sfdo.fundraising_set_up_automatic_updates_for_fundraising_rollups.htm&type=5).